campoy/go-tooling-workshop/3-dynamic-analysis/2-testing/1-go-test.md

 Write an example for `Sum` and see it running on your local `godoc` web server.
-Use an `Ouput` comment to make sure that if you run `go test` and the output doesn't match the example will fail.
+Use an `Output` comment to make sure that if you run `go test` and the output doesn't match the example will fail.

 ### Exercise (optional): testing an `http.Handler`